An algebraic approach to Harder-Narasimhan filtrations: Maximal green sequences

 \section{Maximal green sequences}

 In this section we consider a particular type of chains of torsion classes, the so-called \textit{maximal green sequences}.
-The concept of maximal green sequence was first introduced in \cite{Keller2011b} in the context of cluster algebras as a combinatorial approach to the calculation of Donaldson-Thomas invariants (see Section \ref{sec:wallcrossing}).
-The axiomatic study of maximal green sequences started in \cite{Brustle2014}.

-With the introduction of $\tau$-tilting theory \cite{AIR}, it has been shown that the combinatorics of cluster algebras were encoded in the homological algebra of $\mod A$, the category of finitely generated (right) modules over a finite dimensional algebra $A$ over an algebraically closed field $k$.
-In particular, the notion of maximal green sequence can be formally studied in any abelian category \cite{Ingalls2009,BSTpath}.
+The concept of maximal green sequence was first introduced in \cite{Keller2011b} in the context of cluster algebras and its axiomatic study started in \cite{Brustle2014}.
+With the introduction of $\tau$-tilting theory \cite{AIR}, it has been shown that the combinatorics of cluster algebras were encoded in the homological algebra of $\mod A$, the category of finitely generated (right) modules over a finite-dimensional algebra $A$ over a field $k$.
+This allowed the formal study of maximal green sequences in any abelian category \cite{Ingalls2009,BSTpath}.
 For a complete survey on the subject, we refer the reader to \cite{DK2019}.

 \begin{definition} A \textit{maximal green sequence} in an abelian category $\A$ is a finite sequence of torsion classes

 such that for all $i\in\{1, 2, \dots, t\}$, the existence of a torsion class $\T$ satisfying $\mathcal{T}_{i+1}\subseteq\mathcal{T}\subseteq\mathcal{T}_{i}$ implies $\mathcal{T}=\mathcal{T}_i$ or $\mathcal{T}=\mathcal{T}_{i+1}$. \end{definition}